 Liquidity risk is the risk that the Company will encounter difficulty in raising funds to meet commitments associated with financial instruments.
 The Company manages liquidity risk by maintaining adequate cash and short-term investment balances.

-The Company's expected source of cash flow in the upcoming year will be through equity financing and future loan facilities, and potential joint venture agreements.
-Cash on hand at August 31, 2015 is insufficient to fund the Company's ongoing operational needs for the next 12 months.
+The Company's expected source of cash flow in the upcoming year will be through equity financing and future loan facilities.
+Cash on hand at May 31, 2016 and expected cash flows for the next 12 months are not sufficient to fund the Company's ongoing operational needs.
+Therefore, the Company will need funding through equity or debt financing, entering into joint venture agreements, or a combination thereof.